open-policy-agent/opa/docs/docs/index.md

 assignments that satisfy all of the expressions in the query.
 Just like intermediate variables, OPA returns the values of the variables.

-You can substitute as many variables as you want.
+You can substitute as many variables as you want to do nested iteration.
 For example, to find out if any servers expose the insecure `"http"` protocol you could write:

 ```rego
 package servers